chrismp/chrismp.github.io/_posts/2015-09-26-how-americas-biggest-cities-grew-or-shrank-from-2010-to-2014.md

 Austin, Texas' population grew from 790,390 to 912,798.
 That means around one in seven people there are new.

 I used data from the 2010 U.S. Census and the 2014 American Community Survey.
 I made the chart with [D3.js](http://d3js.org/).
-You can download the raw data from [this Github repo of mine](LINK TO FOLDER CONTAINING THE DATA).
+You can download the data from [this Github repo of mine](https://github.com/chrismp/chrismp.github.io/tree/master/public/datasets).

 {% include charts/US-big-cities-population-2010-to-2014.html %}